dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 ### Analyze Branch Misprediction Rate {#sec:secLBR_misp_rate}

 Thanks to the mispredict bit in the additional information saved inside each record, it is also possible to know the misprediction rate for hot branches.
 In this example, we take a C-code-only version of the 7-zip benchmark from the LLVM test suite.[^7] The output of the `perf report` command is slightly trimmed to fit nicely on a page.
 The following use case is supported on Intel and AMD.
-According to ARM's BRBE specification, it can be supported, but due to the unavailability of processors that implement this extension, it is not possible to verify.
+According to Arm's BRBE specification, it can be supported, but due to the unavailability of processors that implement this extension, it is not possible to verify.

 ```bash
 $ perf record -e cycles -b -- ./7zip.exe b